manufacturist/carpooling-with-neighbours/README.md

 That’s it.
 Your only remaining task is to manually populate the users list.
 For each user, you’ll need to collect the email, name, phone number, the desired language `[en, ro]` and optionally a reference (apartment / house number / office / team / company / context specific).

 If something breaks, good luck <3.
-I came up with this line while working with GAS: *"The frail digital connective tissue holding this solution all together is broken.
+I came up with this line: *"The frail digital connective tissue holding this solution all together is broken.
 Destroy it and rebuild it"*.
 It sums up my feelings about working with GAS:
 1. Development cycles are long because you have to manually test everything
 2. Regression is required when making big changes :(
 3. I appreciate `clasp` because it lets me code from VSC